Frequently Asked Questions

 - Official transcripts

 Official transcripts from all colleges and universities you have attended are required.
 Please have the transcripts sent to:

 A $40 graduate application fee is assessed when applying to the program.
 Your application is considered complete once all materials have been received and the application fee is paid.

 The Masters in Mental Health Counseling is a cohort program.
-As such, students are only admitted into a cohort in the fall semester, every other year.
 Complete applications received by March 15th will be given top priority.
 Applications received after March 15th will be considered on a rolling basis, given available space.